-This MSM 8800 Independent Integrative Study Project is the culminating three credit hour course which combines theory and practice and provides for the application of knowledge and skills which were required in regular course work.
+This MSM 8800 Independent Integrative Study Project is the culminating three-credit-hour course which combines theory and practice and provides for the application of knowledge and skills which were required in regular course work.
 It is a comprehensive and integrative experience that enables a student to demonstrate the capacity to synthesize and apply knowledge from an organizational perspective.
 The documentation process culminates with an approved, completed project.
 Project approval must be received from the project mentor.

-3 credits MSN 5100 Statistics for Nurses
+Statistics for Nurses